John Peel: BBC

-When Radio London closed on 14 August 1967, Peel joined the BBC's new music station, BBC Radio 1, which began broadcasting on 30 September 1967.
-Unlike Big L, Radio 1 was not a full-time station, but a hybrid of recorded music and live studio orchestras.
+When Radio London closed on 14 August 1967, Peel joined the BBC's new music station, BBC Radio 1, which was first broadcast on 30 September 1967.
+Unlike Big L, Radio 1 was not a full-time station but a broadcaster of a mixture of recorded music and live studio orchestras.
 Peel said he felt he was hired because the BBC "had no real idea what they were doing so they had to take people off the pirate ships because there wasn't anybody else".
-Peel presented a programme called Top Gear; at first he was obliged to share presentation duties with other DJs (Pete Drummond and Tommy Vance were among his co-hosts), but in February 1968 he was given sole charge of Top Gear.
+Peel presented a programme called Top Gear.
+At first he was obliged to share presentation duties with other DJs (Pete Drummond and Tommy Vance were among his co-hosts) but in February 1968 he was given sole charge of Top Gear.
 He presented the show until it ended in 1975.
-Peel played an eclectic mix of the music that caught his attention, which he would continue to do throughout his career.

 In 1969, after hosting a trailer for a BBC programme on VD on his Night Ride programme, Peel received significant media attention because he divulged on air that he had suffered from a sexually transmitted disease earlier that year.
 This admission was later used in an attempt to discredit him when he appeared as a defence witness in the 1971 Oz obscenity trial.

 The Night Ride programme, advertised by the BBC as an exploration of words and music, seemed to take up from where The Perfumed Garden had left off.
 It featured rock, folk, blues, classical and electronic music.
 A unique feature of the programme was the inclusion of tracks, mostly of exotic non-Western music, drawn from the BBC Sound Archive; the most popular of these were gathered on a BBC Records LP, John Peel's Archive Things (1970).
-Night Ride also featured poetry readings and numerous interviews with a wide range of guests, including his friends Marc Bolan, journalist and musician Mick Farren, poet Pete Roche, and singer-songwriter Bridget St John and stars such as the Byrds, the Rolling Stones, and John Lennon and Yoko Ono.
+Night Ride also featured poetry readings and numerous interviews with a wide range of guests, including his friends Marc Bolan, journalist and musician Mick Farren, poet Pete Roche, singer-songwriter Bridget St John and stars such as the Byrds, the Rolling Stones and John Lennon and Yoko Ono.
 The programme captured much of the creative activity of the underground scene.
-Its anti-establishment stance and unpredictability did not find approval with the BBC hierarchy, and it ended in September 1969 after 18 months.
+Its anti-establishment stance and unpredictability, however, did not find approval with the BBC hierarchy and it ended in September 1969 after 18 months.

 In his sleeve notes to the Archive Things LP Peel calls the free-form nature of Night Ride his preferred radio format.
 His subsequent shows featured a mixture of records and live sessions, a format that would characterise his Radio 1 programmes for the rest of his career.